krayzpipes/txt-ferret/README.md

 - Tokenizes data so you don't expand the scope of your data problem by writing sensitive data to log files or stdout.
 - Performs sanity checks on matched data:
-    - For example: Credit card numbers are run through a Luhn algorithm to reduce false positives.
+    - For example: Credit card numbers can be run through a Luhn algorithm to reduce false positives.

 ## Configuration